What are Categorical Data Encoding Methods | Binary Encoding

 data_encoded

 In the above example, I have used base 5 also known as the Quinary system.
 It is similar to the example of Binary encoding.
-While Binary encoding represents the same data by 4 new features the BaseN encoding uses only 3 new variables.
+While Binary encoding categorical data represents the same data by 4 new features the BaseN encoding uses only 3 new variables.

 Target Encoding